 Last year I spent a lot of time with someone who is now off far away again trying to find herself and I am not sure that is a valid concept at all.
 Isn't it rather that we all truly do know who we are but try our whole lives trying to find the place where we belong?
 And that's not a physical place mind you - maybe more a metaphysical place - a place in the hearts of others.
 I think that's where the energy should be spent rather than wasting time trying to prove to others that we are who they want us to be - sons, daughters, students, good soldiers - whatever.

-the lost girl yesterday and this post on finding ourselves by Jonathan Harris.
+I was inspired to write this today by a visit from the lost girl yesterday and this post on finding ourselves by Jonathan Harris.